addyosmani/critical/README.md

 	});
 ```

-Optionally, get back the output via a callback:
+Generate and return output via a callback:

 ```
 critical.generate({